nggit/tremolo-docs/routing.md

     request = server['request']
     page_id = request.params['url'].get('page_id', b'')

-    """Tremolo often uses bytes-like objects as is, rather than converting to str or int. so do not assume page_id is an int.
+    """ Tremolo often uses bytes-like objects as is, rather than converting to str or int. so do not assume page_id is an int.
     """